 And then continue to lightly boil for the next 2-3 hours.
 You will see the watermelon start to break down and thicken to a dark jam color.
 This is mine after 3 hours.

 I’ll let the jam sit for a few minutes to thicken up completely and then I’ll quickly get it in mason jars, You can see how thick the jam got here.

 I bet noone will believe you when you tell them this jam is watermelon jam!

 Now throw in a mason jar and into the fridge it goes.
-This would make a great holiday present too!
+No pectin is required for this watermelon jam!